Triton-AI/Triton-Racer-Sim/README.md

 5. Install dependencies `pip install docopt pyserial pillow keras pygame`
 6. More on the hardware setup later.

-### Download TritonRacer Repo (Both Host PCs and Jetson)
+### Download TritonRacer Repo and Create a Car (Both Host PCs and Jetson)
 1. `git clone https://github.com/Triton-AI/Triton-Racer-Sim`
 2. Copy `Triton-Racer-Sim/TritonRacerSim/car_templates/` folder to somewhere outside the repository (and optionally rename it).
 This is your car folder, like "d3" of donkeycar.
-3. **IMPORTANT:** Go to your car folder, open manage.py and edit line 11 to be your path to the Triton-Racer-Sim repo in your system `sys.path.append('/home/haoru/Projects/Triton-Racer-Sim/')`
+3. **IMPORTANT:** Go to your car folder, open manage.py and edit line 15 to be your path to the `Triton-Racer-Sim` repo in your system `sys.path.append('/home/haoru/Projects/Triton-Racer-Sim/')`

 ## Manual

-Creation of car instances will be supported later.

 ### Config File

 Now the `car_templates` folder comes with a `myconfig.yaml`. `manage.py generateconfig` has been depreciated.

-### Drive the Car
+### Drive the Car to Collect Data

-Create a config file, then enter

-    python manage.py drive
+`python manage.py drive`

 **IMPORTANT: by default data collection is turned OFF**

+**Joystick mapping may differ on different platforms.
+Use `python manage.py joystick` to invoke custom joystick mapping wizard.**

+Officially supported joysticks: PS4 (3), XBox, F710, G28, Switch

-Use a PS4 joystick:
+Use a PS4 joystick (Ubuntu):
 * Left X axis: steering
 * Right Y axis: throttle
-* Right Trigger: breaking
+* Right Trigger: breaking (simulator)
 * Circle: toggle recording
 * Triangle: delete 100 records
 * Square: reset the car
 * Share: switch driving mode

-Use an XBOX joystick:
+Use an XBOX joystick (Ubuntu):
 * Left X axis: steering
 * Right Y axis: throttle
 * Right Trigger: breaking